The 47th UCT Paediatric Refresher Course 2025 has successfully concluded. Details for the 2026 course will be shared once available.

 Dr Nazneen Allie is a consultant paediatric cardiologist at Tygerberg Hospital and a member of the Western Cape Paediatric Cardiology Services.
 She completed both her paediatric and paediatric cardiology training at the University of Cape Town and Red Cross Children’s Hospital.
 Dr. Allie has a keen interest in paediatric heart transplantation and interventional cardiology, where she brings specialized expertise and dedication to advancing cardiac care for young patients.
 Her work is instrumental in supporting children with complex heart conditions across the region.

-Sally-Ann Clur
+Dr Sally-Ann Clur

 Sally-Ann Clur completed her medical, pediatric and subspeciality in pediatric cardiology training at the University of the Witwatersrand, South-Africa.
 Despite working as an interventional pediatric cardiologist for many years, her current interests are fetal cardiology and inherited arrhythmias.
 She works at the Emma Children’s Hospital, Amsterdam University Medical Center (AUMC) in The Netherlands.
 Sally-Ann is the head of fetal cardiology in the CAHAL (Center for congenital heart defects Amsterdam-Leiden).
 The CAHAL is one of the largest academic units in The Netherlands providing all aspects of cardiac care from fetus to adult with the exception cardiac transplantation.
 Following the relatively late introduction of the Dutch national program screening for fetal defects in 2007, The Netherlands now has one of the best prenatal detection rates for cardiac defects world-wide.
 The AUMC is also recognized as a center of expertise for inheritable arrhythmias and has the largest clinical practice for patients with long QT syndrome in the Netherlands.
 Most of the fetuses/ children are under Sally-Ann’s care.
 She is the cardiac advisor to the Dutch expertise group for SIDS, and has been the scientific secretary and remains an active member of the Association of European Pediatric Cardiologists (AEPC) fetal working group.

-Sally-Ann Clur
+Dr Sally-Ann Clur

 Sally-Ann Clur completed her medical, pediatric and subspeciality in pediatric cardiology training at the University of the Witwatersrand, South-Africa.
 Despite working as an interventional pediatric cardiologist for many years, her current interests are fetal cardiology and inherited arrhythmias.
 She works at the Emma Children’s Hospital, Amsterdam University Medical Center (AUMC) in The Netherlands.
 Sally-Ann is the head of fetal cardiology in the CAHAL (Center for congenital heart defects Amsterdam-Leiden).
 The CAHAL is one of the largest academic units in The Netherlands providing all aspects of cardiac care from fetus to adult with the exception cardiac transplantation.
 Following the relatively late introduction of the Dutch national program screening for fetal defects in 2007, The Netherlands now has one of the best prenatal detection rates for cardiac defects world-wide.
 The AUMC is also recognized as a center of expertise for inheritable arrhythmias and has the largest clinical practice for patients with long QT syndrome in the Netherlands.
 Most of the fetuses/ children are under Sally-Ann’s care.
 She is the cardiac advisor to the Dutch expertise group for SIDS, and has been the scientific secretary and remains an active member of the Association of European Pediatric Cardiologists (AEPC) fetal working group.